JacopoDapueto/transfer_disentanglement/README.md

 ```
-## 📊 How to reproduce Transfer experiments
+## 📊 How to reproduce Transfer experiments of the paper

 To reproduce the experiment of the study use the scripts in the folder
 ```